Worker filing for workers comp benefits with injured hand

 It’s important to understand that filing for workers’ compensation is not the same as filing a lawsuit against your employer.
 In fact, there are certain situations in which an employer may not have workers’ compensation insurance in place or there are extenuating circumstances involved that allow for a lawsuit.

-At Stewart Law Offices, our dedicated workplace injury lawyers can review the details of your case and explain all your options for pursuing compensation.
+At Stewart Law Offices, our dedicated South Carolina worker’s compensation lawyers can review the details of your case and explain all your options for pursuing compensation.
 Contact us today to schedule a free consultation.

 Contact us 24/7 by calling us, filling out a contact form, or chatting with us live on our site.